SignPath/website/docs/documentation/crypto-providers.md

 <div class="panel warning" markdown="1">
 <div class="panel-header">Important</div>

 Only latest OpenSSL 1.1 and 3.x versions are supported.
-For Linux also see the notes in [supported Linux distributions](#supported-linux-distributions).
+For Linux, see also the notes in [supported Linux distributions](#supported-linux-distributions).
 </div>

 ### Prerequisites

 _OpenSSL_ cannot directly communicate with a Cryptoki library.
-Instead the [OpenSC pkcs11 OpenSSL engine](https://github.com/OpenSC/libp11) can be used as adapter between OpenSSL and the SignPath Cryptoki/PKCS #11 library.
+Instead, the [OpenSC pkcs11 OpenSSL engine](https://github.com/OpenSC/libp11) can be used as adapter between OpenSSL and the SignPath Cryptoki/PKCS #11 library.

 **Windows:** Download `libp11-...-windows.zip ` from [OpenSC libp11 Releases](https://github.com/OpenSC/libp11/releases) and copy-deploy `pkcs11.dll` (x64 version).